TheLeopard65

 U0IGQ-CROBY-0TQLY-XWUJJ

-• The tester then used this invite code to register an Account with the web application.
+• The tester then used this invite code to register an Account with the WEB application.

 HackTheBox TwoMillion Machine - Account Registration